 Well, if the "boat" in question is a kayak, canoe or raft built out of pallets and twine, then no, you don't.

 But if you have a Bennington S16 Narrow Beam pontoon boat, a Hatteras 100 Raised Pilot yacht or almost any boat in between, then yes, you need boat insurance.
 At least if you want to be a responsible boat owner and operator, that is.

-Now, if the question is “Do I need boat insurance from a legal standpoint?”
-Then… no.
+Now, if the question is "Do I need boat insurance from a legal standpoint?"
+Then, not necessarily.